| |

 eye is the 3D point use as the eye of the user.

-Using this two variables you can define all the moves of the camera.
-They define two path, each one is a set of points with bezier curves between them.
+They define two path, each one is a set of points with bezier curves between